thatsed/wgmine/README.md

 it doesn't give a potential attacker any extra information.

 To crack a public key you need to generate private keys until you find one matching it.
-An attacker be looking for the **same** public key, and the prefix won't make any difference.
+An attacker would be looking for the **same** public key, and the prefix won't thus make any difference.
 They won't be able to "filter out" keys from this bruteforce based on the known prefix because they will already look for the whole key.

 Side note: that would be a different story for private keys.
 There's no such thing